PunkUnicorn/The-Return-of-Tom-Thumb/Character - The Knight/The Knight - D20 Model.md

 combat reflexes |
 power attack |
 animal affinity |
-royal privilege | (*has knowlege in any subject as if untrained, +15 to intimidate & persuade when speaking as The Prince to his kingdom)
+royal privilege | (*has knowledge in any subject as if untrained, +15 to intimidate & persuade when speaking as The Prince to his kingdom)

 ### Languages
 * Common